bpmn-io/bpmn-js-examples/interaction/README.md

 });
 ```

-Both options allow you to intercept user interaction with the diagram and handle it accordingly.
+Both options allow you to intercept user interaction with the diagram and
+handle it accordingly.

+## Run this Example

+Download and open the [example HTML page](https://raw.githubusercontent.com/bpmn-io/bpmn-js-examples/master/interaction/index.html).